Canon G7 X Mark II vs Panasonic ZS200

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G7 X Mark II and Panasonic Lumix DC-ZS200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The ZS200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon G7 X Mark II better than the Panasonic ZS200 or vice versa?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Canon PowerShot G7 X Mark II:

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Better light gathering: Has a lens with a wider maximum aperture (f/1.8 vs f/3.3).